 Stay Busy on Rainy Days

-Those unpredictable spring showers can put a damper on your outdoor plans during Spring Break.
-Have a back-up plan in place with indoor activities to keep kids busy.
-They can make wall art, play indoor games, engage in creative writing activities and so much more.
+Those unpredictable spring showers can put a damper on your outdoor plans during spring break.
+So have a back-up plan in place with indoor activities to keep kids busy.
+For instance, have them make artwork that you frame and hang together.
+Or engage in a creative writing activity.

 11 of 15

 Spring break is an excellent time to get ready for the upcoming spring holy days—Easter, Passover, Eid, or Ramadan—if you celebrate them.
 Prepare Easter baskets, and dye eggs together.
 Do kid-friendly Passover crafts, such as making a seder plate or Elijah cup.
 Or even make a Ramadan advent calendar.

 Break out the pastel paint colors, and get crafty with projects that usher in springtime.
 For example, learn how to make beautiful flowers out of paper.
 Or make some birdhouses for all the feathered friends returning to the landscape.
 You also can paint flower pots and then plant some seeds in them.Continue to 13 of 15 below.

 Sign Up for a Spring Break Camp

 Camp isn't just for summertime.
 Many groups offer spring break camps complete with fun activities to keep kids active and entertained.
 Local libraries also often have spring break programs for kids that are planned around their days off school.
 Plus, even if you don't take advantage of a spring break camp, springtime is perfect to get your kids signed up for summer camp before everything fills up.